What is Colostrum and What Are the Benefits for Your Baby?

 What Is Colostrum?

-If you're nursing your baby, the feeds you give your newborn in the first few days after she’s born would be of colostrum, before your regular breast milk starts flowing.
+If you are breastfeeding your baby, in the first few days after birth, you will be feeding them colostrum before your regular breast milk comes in.

 Colostrum Benefits

-Breastfeeding moms may want to think of colostrum as their baby’s first meal — one that offers health benefits such as:
+Breastfeeding parents may want to think of colostrum as their baby’s first meal—one that offers many health benefits for a newborn.
+So, what is colostrum good for?

-• Helping to immunize your baby against harmful germs by coating his intestines, and helping to shield his immune system against germs
+• Helping to immunize your baby against harmful germs by coating their intestines, and helping to shield their immune system against germs

 • Providing some protection from inflammation and killing potentially harmful microorganisms